pku-alignment-group/pku-alignment-group/content/authors/Jiaming-Ji/_index.md

   - AI for Science

 # Research mission
-research_mission: "Exploring innovative approaches to advance AI research.
-Dedicated to pushing boundaries in machine learning.
-Committed to developing robust and ethical AI solutions.
-Striving to make meaningful contributions to the field."
+research_mission: "I aim to ensure AI systems are safe, aligned, and beneficial by developing principled alignment mechanisms and exploring large model applications in socially impactful domains such as healthcare, education, and science."

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons